Automorphisms and Invariants of Operator Algebras

 We recommend Hotel 9 Små Hjem, which is pleasant and inexpensive and offers rooms with a kitchen.
 Other inexpensive alternatives are CabInn, which has several locations in Copenhagen: the Hotel City (close to Tivoli), Hotel Scandivania (Frederiksberg, close to the lakes), and Hotel Express (Frederiksberg) are the most convenient locations; the latter two are 2.5-3 km from the math department.
 Somewhat more expensive – and still recommended – options are Hotel Nora and Ibsen's Hotel.

-Deadline for registration is 1 September 2021.
+Deadline for registration is extended to 8 September 2021.

 Registration is only necessary for participants who "have feet on the ground" in Copenhagen,